forbes-group/super_hydro/Docs/sphinx-source/Dev/Flask.md

 using Jinja2.
 These are located in the `templates/` directory in the top level of the project.

+Widgets are identified by their `id` which is usually the name of the corresponding parameter in the python code, with an optional `val_{id}` element corresponding to the displayed value.
 Interaction sliders/toggles are created based on a nested list `sliders` that is required in each class method representing a physics model.

 The remaining display area is filled by multiple HTML Canvas elements laid over each other.
 The lowest layer displays the color map conversion of the model